 How To Thaw Frozen Strawberries

-The best way to thaw the strawberries you froze is to leave them on the counter.
-You could also thaw them with some cool water.
-The less aggressive the way you thaw them, the better it is for the flavor.
-They will be softer than fresh strawberries and will release some fluid – drain gently and use as you’d like.
+The best way to thaw frozen strawberries is to leave them at room temperature for 10-20 minutes.
+Remember, the less aggressive the way you thaw them, the better it is for the flavor.
+The thawed strawberries will be softer than fresh strawberries and will release some fluid.
+Therefore drain gently and use as you’d like.

 Ingredients